Chapter 3 : Hello

 She walked briskly, wanted to escape the mob of people, but someone stepped on the trailing end of her dress, causing her to stop and turn around to see a muddy footprint on the back of her deep purple gown.
 Someone bumped into her, causing her to topple over slightly into a woman carrying her baby behind her.

 “Oh, I’m so sorry,” she said, as the woman cast her a quick, annoyed glance and hurried away.
 Molly sighed.
-Oops,
+Oops, She thought.

 Just then someone else bumped into her and this time she fell right over into someone’s arms.

 “Got ya,” a soft voice said behind her.
 She turned her head as he steadied her to her feet and her heart skipped a beat.
 It was the boy.
 The boy she saw last night, running along the Seine after jumping from a bush.
 The red headed, blue eyed boy, that didn’t seem much of a stranger.
 He looked at her and their eyes met, but in both pairs of eyes there was a hint of recognition.
 They stayed like that until the boy spoke, “I know you, you’re Molly Prewett.” he exclaimed, “ I’m Arthur Weasley, you know, from your year at school.
 We’ve never really talked and I’m in none of your classes so you probably don’t recognize me.”